DxO Silver Efex Pro 3 verdict

 Silver Efex Pro is a dedicated black and white photography plug-in that’s one of the key creative tools in the Nik Collection.
 Regarded by many as the best black and white tool on the market, even years after its introduction.

-You don’t need to get your hands dirty with sliders and checkboxes if you don’t want to, but if you do then Silver Efex reveals its true power.
+You don’t need to get your hands dirty with sliders and checkboxes if you don’t want to, but if you do then Silver Efex Pro reveals its true power.

 This is the black and white conversion plug-in against which all others should be judged.
 It aims to replicate the look, feel and depth of classic black and white films and darkroom techniques and, unlike many of its rivals, it succeeds.

 How it works

-Silver Efex Pro 3 is one of two plug-ins updated heavily for the DxO Nik Collection 4 release (the other is Viveza 3).
+Silver Efex Pro 3 has been updated and improved for the latest DxO Nik Collection 6 release.
 It still uses the regular Nik Collection screen setup, with a big selection of ready-to-go presets in a panel on the left, backed up by comprehensive manual adjustments on the right, but there have been some changes – more on this shortly.

-There are now around 50 presets in all, including new “En Vogue” presets added back in the DxO Nik Collection 2.
+There are now 50+ presets in all, including new “En Vogue” presets added back in the DxO Nik Collection 2.
 It’s not a huge number, but they cover a very wide range of styles – and these presets are also organised into categories such as Modern, Classic and Vintage, to help you find them more easily.
 The presets panel uses the image you’re working on to produce a live thumbnail preview, so there’s no need for any click-it-and-see trial and error.

 Each of these presets is created with a specific combination of tools and setting, which you can see in the tools panel on the right.
 This means you can quickly select a preset that’s close to the final effect you’re looking for and then tweak a couple of the controls to apply the finishing touches.
 Once you’ve created an effect you think you might want to use again in the future, you can save it as a new, custom preset.